-Sizing, fitting and care of the mask
+Sizing, fitting, and care of the mask

 When selecting any mask, always pay attention to size gauges and headgear sizes.
 Getting the right size is critical to your comfort and satisfaction.
-The Nasal pillow mask usually come with numerous cushion sizes so that you can try out different combinations to find the best fit for you.
+The Nasal pillow mask usually comes with numerous cushion sizes so that you can try out different combinations to find the best fit for you.

 Nasal pillow masks differ considerably among products in the dimensions of available pillows.
 Use sizing guides to determine which brand(s) offer pillows that best fit your unique nose.
-The best-fitting nasal pillows matches both the diameter of your nostrils and the distance between your nostrils.
+The best-fitting nasal pillows match both the diameter of your nostrils and the distance between your nostrils.
 The pillows should be just slightly smaller than your nostril opening.
 It is essential not to downsize pillows as a narrower orifice causes air hunger.
 It is equally important to not upsize pillows as nasal pillows that are too large may cause chafing.
 Pillows that are too large also pop out of the nostrils more readily, causing leaks and frustration.

 Headgear also adjusts to help keep the mask on just right.
 Head size and nostril size do not always match, so it is common to need different sizes.
 Headgear can be purchased separately if needed to fine-tune mask fit.

-Once you receive your nasal pillow mask, take some time well before bedtime to fit it to your face and to learn to take it on and off.
+Once you receive your nasal pillow mask, take some time well before bedtime to fit it to your face and learn to take it on and off.
 Follow the directions included with the mask for fitting and adjustment.
-Also, review the cleaning recommendations and the part replacement schedule to increase your satisfaction with the mask and to improve the life of the mask.
+Also, review the cleaning recommendations and the part replacement schedule to increase your satisfaction with the mask and improve the life of the mask.